hhandika/segul/README.md

 cargo install segul
 ```

 You can also use the pre-compiled binary available in [the release page](https://github.com/hhandika/segul/releases/).
 The installation is similar to any other single executable command line app, such as the phylogenetic programs IQ-Tree and RaXML.
-You only need to make sure the path to the app is registered in your environment variable, so that the app can be called from anywhere in your system.
-If you are not familiar with it, please see the detailed instruction below.
+You only need to make sure the path to the app is registered in your environment variable, so that the app can be called from anywhere in your system ([see instructions](#using-a-pre-compiled-library)).

 The program command structure is similar to git, gh-cli, or any other program that use subcommands.
 The program file name will be `segul` for Linux/MacOS and `segul.exe` for Windows.